Survey and National Register BranchClaudia R. Brown, Branch Supervisor

 Claudia R. Brown has served as served as Branch Supervisor since 1992.

 The National Register of Historic Places is the nation's official list of buildings, sites, objects, and districts that warrant special preservation consideration in public planning.
 The National Register Coordinator and other staff edit and process an average of sixty National Register nominations annually, most of which are prepared by private consultants engaged by local governments, private institutions, or private property owners.
 North Carolina now has over 2,900 listings in the National Register, of which over 550 are historic districts that may encompass hundreds of historic buildings.
-The National Register Coordinator is Ann Swallow, and Jannette Coleridge-Taylor is the National Register Assistant.
+The National Register coordinator and National Register program assistant positions are temporarily vacant.
 Field office staff conduct preliminary reviews of nominations within their respective regions.

 The branch has developed a Geographic Information System (GIS) for computer mapping of the statewide historic building survey.
 HPOWEB is the online version of this system.
 Michael Southern is GIS Coordinator, and Andrew Edmonds is GIS Technical Support Analyst.Staff participates in the Environmental Review program and reviews more than 2,000 state and federal undertakings annually to assess their impacts on historic resources and to initiate mitigation procedures when a public action affects historic properties.